Please note that from 2015, the School of Government will no longer be accepting new enrolments for the Honour's degree

 The Diploma is a one-year full-time or up to four-year part-time programme of study.

 The School of Government has two Master's by thesis degrees in Public Policy: a Master of Commerce (MCom) and a Master of Arts (MA).
 Students may select between the MCom and MA programmes on the basis of their prior study at Honours level.

 The MCom or MA can be undertaken as a one-year full-time Master's thesis programme, and should be completed within a maximum of 18 months (MCom) or 30 months (MA).
 Part-time students can take the programme over two years, with a maximum completion time of three years (MCom) or five years (MA).
 The thesis is a 120-point thesis, equivalent to four full-year papers.

 The PhD thesis is a major piece of original and independent research that provides an opportunity to make a significant contribution to a particular discipline, which is then evaluated on international standards.

-The Faculty of Graduate Research (FGR) provides the first port of call for all students interested in enrolling in a PhD at Victoria.
+The Faculty of Graduate Research (FGR) provides the first port of call for all students interested in enrolling in a PhD at Victoria University.
 The Faculty website provides application forms, details of available funding, application dates and answers to a host of questions.
-The FGR continues to provide support to PhD students throughout their studies at Victoria.
+The FGR continues to provide support to PhD students throughout their studies at Victoria University.

 Find out more about the DGov here or contact:

 Dr Amanda Wolf